 We adopted Financial Accounting Standards Board ("FASB") ASU 2014-09, "Revenue from Contracts with Customers (Topic 606)" (or "ASC 606") effective January 1, 2018.
 As of this date, all revenue is recognized on the accrual basis, based upon actual collection histories for tests and services and respective payers or payer groups.
 Due to this change in accounting and the estimations required under ASC 606, our quarterly revenue and operating results are likely to fluctuate.
 As we recognize revenue from payers under ASC 606, we may subsequently determine that certain judgments underlying estimated reimbursement change, or that the estimates we used at the time we accrued such revenue vary materially from the actual reimbursements subsequently realized, and our financial results could be negatively impacted in future quarters.
-We experienced an adjustment in our estimate for variable consideration under ASC 606 during the fourth quarter of 2019 which resulted in a \$5.2 million reduction in revenue recognized year to date.
+We experienced an adjustment in our estimate for variable consideration under ASC 606 during the fourth quarter of 2019 which resulted in a \$5.2 million reduction in revenue recognized year to date; however there have been no such adjustments since then.